-Producer price indexes are generally divided into two broad categories: Input PPIs which measure changes in the price of goods and services consumed by businesses as they enter the production process and Output PPIs which measure changes in the price of goods and services produced by businesses as they leave the place of production (i.e. the factory gate).
-Input prices are generally referred to as purchaser prices while output prices are to as basic or producer prices (using SNA terminology).
-The essential difference between input and output PPIs is that an input PPI measures the price pressures faced by producers for goods and services they consumes when producing their output.
-It should be noted however that other costs such as capital and labour costs factor into the final price producers choose for their output.
+Output PPIs measure changes in the price of goods and services produced by businesses as they leave the place of production (i.e. the factory gate).
+Output prices are referred to as basic or producer prices in the System of National Accounts.

+While an input PPI reflects the price pressures faced by producers for goods and services they consume when producing their output, other costs, such as capital and labour costs, factor into the final price producers choose for their output.
 As such, output prices are considered a more direct measure of inflation.
-It should also be noted that output prices themselves can also be an input further along in the production process, and as such they represent a measure of potential inflation in further stages of production.2
+Although it should be noted that output prices themselves can also be an input further along in the production process.
+As such they represent a measure of potential inflation in further stages of production.2